Bookmaker Funds Protection

 What Is It?

-Matched Betting, on the whole, is generally risk free.
+Matched Betting is generally considered to be risk free.
 You place a back bet, you lay the same bet.
-You cannot lose, right?
+You can't lose, right?

 Bookmaker Funds Protection.